 Technology is not my major concern, even though it factors into what has made the times the way they are so different from anything else that preceded it.

 Notice how God, in this verse, describes the times we live in.
 He said, "At the time of the end, many shall run to and fro, and knowledge shall be increased."

 I gave you a little bit of a run-down of some of the knowledge increase that has taken place.
-These are technical things, but I think this also infers that knowledge of the Bible, knowledge of God's way, and knowledge of God's purpose will also be increased.
+These are technical things, but I think this also implies that knowledge of the Bible, knowledge of God's way, and knowledge of God's purpose will also be increased.
 What I really want to focus on right here is that He says, "men shall run to and fro."
 You can see that.
 People are traveling all over the place.